Arbnor Muçolli

-Arbnor Muçolli (/sq/; born 15 September 1999) is a professional footballer who plays as a winger for Swedish Allsvenskan club IFK Göteborg.
-Born in Denmark, he plays for the Albania national team.
+Arbnor Muçolli (/sq/; born 15 September 1999) is a professional footballer who plays as a winger for Allsvenskan club IFK Göteborg and the Albania national team.

+He began his senior career with Vejle in Denmark, where he progressed from the youth system and established himself as a first-team player, before moving to IFK Göteborg in 2023.
+He has also represented Denmark at youth level and later switched international allegiance to Albania, making his senior debut in 2022 and featuring in UEFA Euro 2024 qualifying.

 Club career

-Early career
+Early career and Vejle BK

-Muçolli was born in Fredericia, Denmark, to ethnic Albanian parents from Podujevo, Kosovo.
-He began his career with local club Fredericia at age 5.
+Muçolli was born in Fredericia, Denmark, to ethnic Albanian parents from Podujevo, Kosovo, and began his career with local club Fredericia at the age of five alongside his elder brother Agon.

-Vejle Boldklub

-A central midfielder, Muçolli made his debut for Vejle Boldklub on 17 November 2016, aged 17, in a match against Næstved BK, playing a total of 80 minutes before being substituted.
-He started alongside his brother, Agon Muçolli.
+Having established himself as a central midfielder, Muçolli made his debut for Vejle BK on 17 November 2016, aged 17, in a match against Næstved BK, playing 80 minutes before being substituted.

-Muçolli was injured for parts of the 2017–18 season, appearing in 15 matches and helping Vejle secure promotion to the Danish Superliga.
+Muçolli missed parts of the 2017–18 season due to injury but still made 15 appearances, contributing to Vejle's promotion to the Superliga.

-During the 2018–19 Danish Superliga season, Muçolli was a first-team regular for Vejle.
+During the 2018–19 Danish Superliga season, Muçolli became a first-team regular, making 25 league appearances and scoring once, although Vejle were relegated.
 On 25 July 2018, he extended his contract with the club until 2020.

-During the 2019–20 Danish 1st Division season, following Vejle's relegation, he helped his side earn promotion again, appearing in 26 matches and winning Player of the Season honours.
+During the 2019–20 Danish 1st Division season, he helped Vejle earn promotion back to the Danish Superliga, making 26 appearances and winning Player of the Season honours.
+On 6 July 2020, Muçolli scored a hat-trick in a 4–1 win over Roskilde.